10.04.2017, nur in Englisch verfügbar

-The following factors influenced “commodity” polymer prices last week:
+The following factors influenced “commodity” polymer prices and price expectations last week:

-- BRENT oil price lower than 55 USD,
+- BRENT oil price getting close to 55 USD and increasing,

-The prices of the last weeks are presented in the table below:
+The prices of the last two weeks are presented in the table below:

 |HDPE blow molding

 |LDPE general purpose

 |PP co-polymer injection molding

 |PP homo-polymer fiber

 |PP homo-polymer injection molding

 The dramatic SM price drop by 275 € has confused the market.
 Producers try to curb the price reduction, by not fully following the monomer price drop they reduce GPPS, HIPS and EPS prices by less than 200 EUR.
 But the market wishes a higher price cut, they are willing to buy in case prices are reduced by more than 200 €.
 Converters want to come back quickly to the price level of early February, as they want to compensate for their losses suffered during February-March as early as possible.
 Demand is there as in case of EPS in particular we are in the high season.
 But buying prices are limited, as import from Russia, Iran and from the Far-East appeared on the market and also converters see that PS producers are willing to bargain.
 Most of them would like to enforce the complete SM price drop.
 In case of EPS converters would like to buy at price level of about 1,520 €.
 In case of GPPS the price is still highly uncertain, at any rate it is hard to sell at prices higher than 1,600 €.
 This is what traders complain about, buyers think that a price of about 1,550 € is justified.
 In case of HIPS a price drop exceeding 200 € was typical, but here supply is still short.